limhawjia/home-manager/README.md

 ## Others

-Configuration files for other programs can be found at `others/`.
+* Configuration files for other programs can be found at `others/`
+* When using alacritty, `programs.tmux.terminal` must be set to "alacritty" for colors to work with tmux